On this page:

 - building knowledge in the sector

 - important cultural values.

 Key achievements to date

-- Murray Lower Darling Rivers Indigenous Nations and the Federation of Victorian Traditional Owner Corporations are members in the governance for implementing Our Catchments, Our Communities.
+- Murray Lower Darling Rivers Indigenous Nations and Federation of Victorian Traditional Owner corporations become members in the governance for project implementation.

 We have a partnership with the East Gippsland CMA which offers to support and collaborate the works together.

 The relationship allows us to be part of the planning of the projects we undertake in these significant areas which are quite important to the Gunaikurnai people.